ethanliu24/Instagram-Bot/README.md

 # Instagram-Dementia-Bot
-A bot with dementia on Instagram @memoryleak296.
+A bot with "dementia" on Instagram @memoryleak296.